Deep Learning-Based Channel Extrapolation for Dual-Band Massive MIMO Systems: System Model and Problem Formulation

 \subsection{System Model}

 We consider a dual-band massive MIMO system, where sub-6 GHz and mmWave transceivers operate simultaneously.
 The uplink operates in the sub-6 GHz band with $M^s_{U}$ antennas at the transmitter and $M^s_{B}$ antennas at the receiver.
 The downlink operates in the mmWave band with $M^m_{B}$ antennas at the transmitter and $M^m_{U}$ antennas at the receiver.
-We assume that the transceivers at two frequency bands are co-located for both BS and UE, as shown in Fig. \ref{fig:system-model}.
-In addition, the orthogonal frequency division multiplexing (OFDM) modulation with $K^s$ subcarriers in the sub-6 GHz band and $K^m$ subcarriers in the mmWave band is adopted.
-The signal received at the $i$-th sub-6 GHz subcarrier, i.e., $\mathbf{Y}^{s}_{i} \in \mathbb{C}^{M^m_{B}\times M^m_{U}}$, can be expressed as:
+We assume that the transceivers at the two frequency bands are co-located at both the base station (BS) and the user equipment (UE), as shown in Fig. \ref{fig:system-model}.
+In addition, orthogonal frequency division multiplexing (OFDM) with $K^s$ subcarriers in the sub-6 GHz band and $K^m$ subcarriers in the mmWave band is adopted.
+The received signal at the $k$-th subcarrier in band $b\in\{s,m\}$ can be written as